wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/16_Modules and Libraries.md

 A library in Python is a collection of modules that perform a specific function or serve a certain purpose.

-The random and math modules we saw earlier are a part of Python’s Standard Library- a vast collection of modules like file I/O, system calls, internet protocols, and more, that come preinstalled along with Python.
-Then there's the third party open-sourced libraries that you need to install yourself before you can use them.
+The random and math modules we saw earlier are a part of Python’s Standard Library- a vast collection of modules like file I/O, system calls, internet protocols, and more, that come pre installed along with Python.
+Then there's the third party open-source libraries that you need to install yourself before you can use them.

 Libraries are one of the reasons why Python is the fastest growing computer language- they allow you to utilize code written by others, saving you time and giving you vast capabilities that would take significant time and effort to develop from scratch.